DimitarUzunov-Dodi/EnergySavingQuizzz/docs/assignments/CodeOfConduct.md

 Decisions are made with a through discussion about each side and then a consensus.
 If it is not reached then the TA shall be asked to help.

 ## Dealing with conflicts:
 Have a civilized discussion with each side explaining their points, if a consensus is not reached, ask a TA, if they cannot help, then a majority vote.
-If there is a draw then flip a coin.
+If there is a draw decide using random chance.

 ## Guidance:
 We expect guidance and feedback on collaboration and content, we expect help with organizatorial problems.